omriyariv/idiomatic-redux-notes/README.md

 ## 02. Supplying the Initial State
 - initial state may be passed inside `createStore` and will override the default value in the reducer
 - specifying the full state tree in `createStore` is discouraged as it breaks encapsulation
-- however, if it's only hydrating persisted data created by redux itself, then it's perfectly fine as encapsulation is still kept.
+- however, if it's only hydrating persisted data created by redux itself, then it's perfectly fine as encapsulation is still kept

 ## 03. Persisting the State to the Local Storage
 - localStorage may be used to persist data